 Use the right tools for remote work

 Wifi, cloud storage, and other sophisticated digital tools all help the average employee work from home in a sustainable manner.
 A shared company remote intranet software, for example, is one of the easiest ways for people to stay focused and connected with their teams.
-Remote intranet software are a digital workplace where colleagues can access files, share updates, and collaborate on projects in real-time.
+Remote intranet software are a digital workplace where people can access files, share updates, and collaborate on projects in real-time.
 Once a business implements intranet software, employees can log in from any device at any time.
 It is important for remote workers to make the most of intranet technology to carry out everyday tasks and find essential company information.

 Take a break